1863 Battle of Camerone

 Battle of Camerone - Camerone Day - Aubagne - 2017

 Camerone Day in Aubagne, the HQ of the Legion, 2017.
-On Camerone Day, the doors of the Legion are open for public.
+On Camerone Day, the Foreign Legion headquarters opens its gates to the public.

 Narration of Camerone - Recit de Camerone - Foreign Legion - Camerone Day - Sahara - 1953

-Narration of Camerone (Recit de Camerone) in the Sahara in the early 1950s, pronounced by a lieutenant of the 1re CSPL.
+Narration of Camerone (Récit de Camerone) in the Sahara in the early 1950s, recited by a lieutenant of the 1re CSPL.

 Battle of Camerone - Captain Danjou - wooden hand - la main - Danjou - Sidi Bel Abbes

 Wooden hand of Captain Danjou.
 The hand became a sacred artifact of the Legion.
-In Algeria in the 1950s, touching the wooden hand of Captain Danjou to “share the spirit of Camerone” was supposedly part of the then ceremony to become a legionnaire.
-Today, the wooden hand is kept in the crypt of the Foreign Legion Museum and no one touches it anymore.
+In Algeria in the 1950s, touching Captain Danjou’s wooden hand to “share the spirit of Camerone” was said to be part of the ceremony of becoming a legionnaire.
+Today, the hand is kept in the crypt of the Foreign Legion Museum and is no longer touched.

 Battle of Camerone - Camerone Day - Captain Danjou - wooden hand - la main - Danjou - Aubagne

-The wooden hand of Captain Danjou presented on 2016 Camerone Day in Aubagne, carried by General Grosjean, a former Foreign Legion officer.
-This opportunity is perceived as the highest honor for any veteran of the Legion.
+The wooden hand of Captain Danjou presented on Camerone Day in 2016 in Aubagne, carried by General Grosjean, a former Foreign Legion officer.
+This role is considered the highest honor a Legion veteran can receive.

 War Memorial at Camarón